chanshiyucx/blog/article/008-web-knowledge-base.md

 Another consideration involves **handling primitive values**.
 Proxies can only intercept operations on objects, not primitives (like strings, numbers, or booleans).
 This is why Vue 3 introduced `ref()` to wrap primitives in an object with a `.value` property, adding a small syntax overhead compared to Vue 2's plain values.

+### Vite

+> What is Vite and what's its core philosophy?

+Vite is a modern build tool that leverages native browser ES module support.
+Its core philosophy is '**on-demand compilation with instant HMR**' during development.

+During development, it uses esbuild for dependency pre-bundling.
+For production, it uses Rollup for optimized bundling.
+This approach provides fast development experience while maintaining production performance.

+> Why does Vite start so fast compared to traditional bundlers?

+Vite starts fast because it doesn't bundle the entire project upfront like Webpack.
+Instead, it serves source code based on native browser ES modules with on-demand loading.

+It uses esbuild, written in Go, for dependency pre-bundling, which is 10-100x faster than JavaScript-based bundlers.
+This means startup time remains constant regardless of project size.

+> What is Vite's build process?

+Vite has two distinct modes:

+- Development mode: esbuild pre-bundles dependencies in `node_modules`, the browser loads source code directly via ES module imports, and when files change, Vite only recompiles affected modules through HMR.
+- Production mode: Rollup bundles the code into optimized static assets with automatic code splitting and tree-shaking.

+This dual strategy optimizes for both developer experience in development and performance in production.

+> How does Vite's HMR work?

+Vite's HMR is built on native ES modules with WebSocket communication.
+When a file changes, Vite's file watcher detects it and pushes only the updated module to the browser via WebSocket.

+The browser receives the update and reloads only the changed module without refreshing the entire page.
+This module-level granularity makes updates nearly instantaneous, unlike bundle-level HMR in traditional bundlers.

 ## Workflow

 ### Debugging